hackclub/camp/cohort_4/playbook/workshops/instagram/README.md

 In order to build this, you must first understand the fundamentals of computer science.

-We will then go through an analogy of how adding an image is analogous of adding coffee.
+We will then go through an analogous example of adding an image with a real life analogy.

 Both of the above are on this page.